• Skip to main content

 Spreading sushi rice on a sheet of nori.

-• Spread some tobiko across the bottom half of the rice.
+• Spread some of the 75 grams tobiko across the bottom half of the rice.

 Spreading tobiko on sushi rice and nori.